Jkan1/computer-science/OperatingSystems.md

 -   **Context Switching** is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point.
 This allows multiple processes to share a single central processing unit, and is an essential feature of a multitasking operating system

 -   **Kernel**
+    * kernel threads are implemented and recognized by OS.
+Kernel level threads are designed as independent threads.
+    * Kernel threads run in the highest privilege level: ring 0.
+They also run in the kernel's address space and not the address space of any user process/thread.
+A userspace program/process may not create a kernel thread.

 -   **Thread** -  smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system